siwiec/configuration/README.md

 # Installation
 This process may overwrite some of your current config files.
 Procede with caution.

+*Remember to modify "dotfiles/gitconfig"*

 ## OS X
 ```
 git clone https://github.com/siwiec/configuration.git
 cd configuration
 git checkout osx
+# you should now modify the dotfiles/gitconfig file
 chmod +x install.sh
 ./install.sh
 ```